kiosion/kio.dev/README.md

 (Eventually) live at <a href="https://kio.dev/">https://kio.dev</a> / <a href="https://kio.sh/">https://kio.sh</a>

+(Temporarily) live at <a href="https://stalwart-mousse-c9c6d8.netlify.app">https://stalwart-mousse-c9c6d8.netlify.app</a> until I get around to some finishing touches :)

-Mostly overengineered, but intentionally so 😃
+Pretty overengineered, but intentionally so 😃

 ## 📚 Tech stack